-Through the disorienting kaleidoscope of existentialist thought, Jean-Paul Sartre and Simone de Beauvoir navigate World War II-era Paris, testing conventional boundaries of love and freedom with a novel pact of ‘essential love’ that allows each to have ‘contingent’ loves, so long as they each disclose everything about their contingent loves to one another.
+Through the disorienting kaleidoscope of existentialist thought, Jean-Paul Sartre and Simone de Beauvoir navigate World War II-era Paris, testing conventional boundaries of love and freedom with a novel pact of ‘essential love’ that allows each to have ‘contingent’ loves, so long as they each disclose everything about their affairs.

 Armed only with the power of thought, the couple dives headfirst into life, becoming entangled in seduction, betrayal and war.
 As they pull others into their powerful vortex and capture the world's attention, they explode the image of philosophers as solitary armchair ponderers.

 Their adventures fuel profoundly original writings on the nature of love, freedom, gender roles and human existence.
 But as their fame grows, so do complications from their pact of essential love.

 In 1929, Simone de Beauvoir and Jean-Paul Sartre fell in love while studying philosophy.
 Together they developed a school of thought called existentialism, which centers on the power (and curse) of human freedom.